 “Resign!
 Resign!
 Resign!”
 These were the words heard on the evening of Friday 28 August on the main square of Tskhinvali, the capital of de facto state South Ossetia.
-The words were addressed to its President Anatoly Bibilov (2017–present).
-His position suddenly seems more insecure than ever before.
-Up to 2,000 protesters were again found on the main square on Monday, with hundreds staying until the early hours of the next day.
+The words were addressed to its President Anatoly Bibilov, whose position seems more insecure than ever before.
 What happened to imperil the regime so severely?

 On 28 August it transpired that Inal Dhzabiev, a 30-year-old father of three, had died in custody.
 He had been detained as a suspect for the attempt on the life of Interior Minister Igor Naniev, during a shooting incident which occurred on 17 August.
 Soon after Dzhabiev’s relatives were informed that he had died, images of his body spread across social networks, leaving little doubt that he had been tortured.
 It later became clear that other detainees in this case had been brutally beaten, too.
 By the end of the evening, a wave of frustration had brought 1,500 to 2,000 South Ossetians to the central square.
 Prime Minister Eric Pukhaev and his government resigned, and under pressure, President Bibilov suggested he would allow a plebiscite on his continued leadership.